medgift/PROCESS_L1/README.md

 See `bin/train.sh` for a full example.

-## <a name="#slurm_ex1"></a>Slurm Example #1
+## <a name="#slurm"></a>Slurm scripts

+Some scripts are available in `bin/` to launch parallel `cnn` runs via the Slurm batch system.
+These are working examples which can achieve linear speed-up (minus system overhead).

+### <a name="#slurm_rnd_seed"></a>Parallel patch extraction by randomized seed

-The file `bin/runner-slurm_rnd_seed` provide a working example of how to run parallel `cnn` runs via the Slurm batch system for performance speed-up.
-The goal is to exploit randomness in the WSI point distribution in order to extract different patches at each batch run.
-This is achieved by using a different random seed for any run, which is called like this:
+The file `bin/runner-slurm_rnd_seed` uses a Slurm job array where each task is configured with a different random seed.
+The goal is to exploit randomness in the WSI point distribution in order to extract a different patch set at each batch run.
+Here's the relevant parts of the bash script (slightly simplified), where the random seed is set by the batch scheduler task ID in an array of [0, N].
+Note also that results are stored in different subdirs.

+    #SBATCH --nodes=1
+    #SBATCH --ntasks-per-node=1
+    #SBATCH --array=0-9

+    task_id=$(printf '%03d' $SLURM_ARRAY_TASK_ID)

     cnn --config-file=... \
         --results-sdir=.../${task_id} \
         --seed=${task_id}\
         extract

-where the random seed is set by the batch scheduler task ID in an array of [0, N].
+Please, review the full script, then call it like this:

+    some-hpc$ sbatch runner-slurm_rnd_seed

+Under the hypothesis of infinite resources (i.e., available CPUs), this script achieves linear speed-up as each task is assigned a different Slurm "node", i.e. a CPU.
+No GPGPU is involved.

+### <a name="#slurm_onep-onep"></a>Parallel slide processing

+The file `bin/runner-onep-onep` uses a Slurm job array where each task is assigned a different WSI (a single "patient case") while the random seed is the same.
+Here's the relevant parts of the bash script (slightly simplified).
 Note also that results are stored in different subdirs.

+    #SBATCH --nodes=1
+    #SBATCH --ntasks-per-node=1
+    #SBATCH --array=0-<NUMBER_OF_XML_FILES>

+    task_id=$(printf '%03d' $SLURM_ARRAY_TASK_ID)

+    declare -a patients
+    patients=($(ls --color=none some-dir/with-xml-annotations/ | sed -nr 's/\.xml// p'))
+    patient=${patients[${SLURM_ARRAY_TASK_ID}]}

+    cnn --config-file=... \
+        --results-sdir=.../${task_id} \
+        --patients=${patient}\
+        extract

+**N.B.** The the parameter `<NUMBER_OF_XML_FILES>` should be set to the total number of "patients".
+Since the `patients` array is built by listing the content of a directory with Camelyon17-style XML annotation files, their total number should be known in advance.
+Failing to do so will result in either running useless tasks (more task slots than patients), or overloading the batch system (more patients than task slots) with subsequent less-than-linear speed-up.

+Please, review the full script, then call it like this:

+    some-hpc$ sbatch runner-onep-onep

+Under the hypothesis of infinite resources (i.e., available CPUs), this script achieves linear speed-up.
+No GPGPU is involved.